oclyke/nix-fu/README.md

 * `clang.nix`: derivation for building clang from source.
 * `arm-gnu-toolchain-arm-none-eabi-prebuilt.nix`: provides a prebuilt version of the ARM GNU Toolchain in the arm-none-eabi flavor.
 * `arm-gnu-toolchain-source.nix`: exposes the ARM GNU Toolchain source code as a derivation.
+* `arm-gnu-toolchain.nix`: derivation for building the ARM GNU Toolchain from source.

 # nix store